Key Takeaways

 There are several factors that increase total loan balance, but there are just as many ways to reduce your overall cost and manage your loan balance better over time.
 Consider these ways to get your loan account back on track.

-When it comes to loan repayment, the interest rate and capitalization of interest is the main reason for financial hardship and high loan balances.
+When it comes to loan repayment, changes in the loan’s interest rate and the capitalization of unpaid interest are the main reasons for financial hardship and increasing loan balances.
 One of the most effective ways to manage your loan balance is by minimizing interest and fees through timely payments.

-Always ensure to pay your loan installments on time to avoid late fees.
+Always make sure to pay your loan installments on time to avoid late fees.
 If you are finding it challenging to manage payments, shop around for lower interest rates and refinance your loan.
-Consider fixed interest rates or consolidation.
+Consider fixed interest rates or debt consolidation.

-If your credit scores are relatively good, you may qualify for refinancing at a lower interest rate.
+If your credit scores are relatively good and interest rates in general come down, you may qualify for refinancing your loan at a lower interest rate.
 You may also have the opportunity to negotiate a lower rate with your existing lender by showing them an offer from a competitor.

-If you are in need of a motivation boost to clear your loans and credit card debt, the debt snowball strategy can be an effective choice.
+If you need a motivation boost to clear your loans and credit card debt, the debt snowball strategy can be an effective choice.
 With the debt snowball method, you can start by paying off your smallest debt first.
-Once you do that, you’ll be motivated to keep going.
+Once you do that, you’ll be motivated to keep going on, to pay off your next biggest balance, and so on.

-You can also increase your payment amount or make extra payments on your loans whenever possible to reduce the amount you owe quickly.
+You can also increase your payment amount or make extra payments on your loans whenever possible, to reduce the amount you owe quickly.
 Check with your loan provider to see if this option is available for the type of loan you have.
-Use your bonuses, tax refunds, and windfalls to make extra payments to lower your principal amount.
+Use your bonuses, overtime pay, tax refunds, and windfalls to make extra payments to lower your principal amount.

 Who Increases Your Total Loan Balance